DID you know?

 The 1996 Summer Olympics in Atlanta was the first time that massage was offered as a core medical service for Olympians.

-Massage therapists are employed by many elite sporting institutions such as Premiereship football clubs to warm up players before games and treat them afterwards.
+Physiotherapists and Massage therapists are employed by many elite sporting institutions such as Premiereship football clubs to warm up players before games and treat them afterwards.

 Some athletes such as Michael Jordan have personal massage therapists that even travel with them.

 Physiotherapy is an immensely powerful therapy that utilises many techniques including; remedial massage, mobilisations of the spine and other joints, stretches and exercise.
 It is used to relieve pain and restore function after any musculoskeletal injury.
 It is used in both acute and subacute stages of injury and for rehabilitation post surgery.
-Treatment may also include Ultrasound therapy, rigid strapping or kinesiology taping.
+Treatment may also include Ultrasound therapy, Acupuncture, rigid strapping or kinesiology taping.
 It is a highly specialised skill and requires a detailed knowledge of anatomy and physiology to make an accurate diagnosis and treat the problem.
 Only individuals registrered with the regulatory body, HCPC are physiotherapists.

 Sports Massage is not just for people who play sports, it can benefit other non-sport-related injuries both chronic and acute (including Repetitive Strain Injury RSI).
 The treatment uses advanced techniques and includes deep tissue manipulation and remedial massage which will benefit everyone whether you work all day sitting at a computer or are a professional sports person.